-Requirements Standards Examples Critical thinking Critical thinking ability for effective clinical reasoning and clinical judgment consistent with level of educational preparation Identification of cause/effect relationships in clinical situations Use of the scientific method in the development of patient care plans Evaluation of the effectiveness of nursing interventions Professional Relationships Interpersonal skills sufficient for professional interactions with a diverse population of individuals, families and groups Establishment of rapport with patients/clients and colleagues Capacity to engage in successful conflict resolution Peer accountability Communication Communication adeptness sufficient for verbal and written professional interactions Explanation of treatment procedures, initiation of health teaching.
-Documentation and interpretation of nursing actions and patient/client responses Mobility Physical abilities sufficient for movement from room to room and in small spaces Movement about patient's room, work spaces and treatment areas Administration of rescue procedures-cardiopulmonary resuscitation
+Standards Examples Critical thinking ability for effective clinical reasoning and clinical judgment consistent with level of educational preparation Identification of cause/effect relationships in clinical situations Use of the scientific method in the development of patient care plans Evaluation of the effectiveness of nursing interventions Interpersonal skills sufficient for professional interactions with a diverse population of individuals, families and groups Establishment of rapport with patients/clients and colleagues Capacity to engage in successful conflict resolution Effective and sufficient communication to facilitate professional interaction Explanation of treatment procedures, initiation of health teaching.
+Documentation and interpretation of nursing actions and patient/client responses Abilities sufficient for movement in various health care environments.
+Movement about patient's room, work spaces and service areas Gross and fine motor abilities sufficient for providing safe, effective nursing care Calibration and use of equipment